 Considering many Chinese Characters are used in Japan and Korea, Hani is also referred to as hanzi in Mandarin Chinese, kanji in Japanese and hanja in Korean.

-Han is used to write Japanese kanji in addition to two other scripts (hiragana and katakana), together known as Jpan (ISO 15924 code).
+Han is used to write Japanese (kanji) in addition to two other scripts (hiragana and katakana), together known as Jpan (ISO 15924 code).
 Another application is hanja in Korean in addition to the hangul script, together known as Kore (ISO 15924 code).

 The relationship between hanzi, kanji and hanja is as shown below: